 Hennepin County Medical Center

-Hennepin County Medical Center continues to be Minnesota’s premier Level One Trauma Center.
-After 13 consecutive years of being listed as one of America's Best Hospitals, Hennepin County Medical Center again has been rated as one of America's Best Hospitals, as defined by U.S. News & World Report.
+Hennepin County Medical Center (HCMC) continues to be Minnesota’s premier Level One Trauma Center.
 Since its beginning, when HCMC was established as the first teaching hospital in Minnesota, it has led the way with state of the art equipment in CT, MRI, angiography, ultrasound and general radiography.
 These technologies and their medical training programs are focused on the delivery of appropriate digital imaging related to the treatment of disease in the acute, medical surgical patient.

 University of Minnesota Masonic Children's Hospital